 Any debt you accrue from missed alimony payments stays with you.

-For these reasons, it’s imperative that you seek a modification to a spousal maintenance order in Missouri if there has been a substantial and continuing change is circumstances.
-Just keep in mind that while petitioning for any modification, you’re still responsible for paying the original amount unless ordered otherwise by the court.
+For these reasons, you must seek a modification to a spousal maintenance order in Missouri if there has been a substantial and continuing change in circumstances.
+Remember that while petitioning for any modification, you’re still responsible for paying the original amount unless ordered otherwise by the court.

 Quick action may reduce delays and help you avoid liability for maintenance (alimony) debt.